Fractalemma/terraform-2tier-app/README.md

 ## Overall description

+This is a TF project to provision the infra for a 2-tier architecture/applicaction:

+- Web Tier: internet-facing (EC2s behind an ALB)
+- Data Tier: RDS database

+To meet the HA (High Availability) requirement both tiers are deployed in two AZs

 ### Internet-facing tier (web applicaction)

 - Route53:
   - Domain registration:
     - Manual provision
     - Includes a Public Hosted Zone
-  - Alias record:
+  - A Alias record:
     - Points to the Internet Gateway (which is in front of the ALB)
     - Free of cost
-    - Can't set TTL (CNAME can)
-- AMC - AWS Certificate Manager - Puclic certificate:
+- ACM - AWS Certificate Manager - Puclic certificate:
   - Manual provision
-  - Pending approval
+  - Pending approval (not included in the current state -> HTTP traffic)
 - Internet Gateway:
-  - between R53 and ALB
   - At VPC level
+  - Provides internet accesss to NAT gateways
 - Application Load Balancer:
-  - HTTPS listener (if SSL/TLS cert is available):
+  - HTTP listener:
     - Points to the target group
-    - Scurity policy: leave default
-    - Load cert from ACM
+  - HTTPS listener (future implementation when ACM Cert is available):
+    - Points to the target group
 - Auto Scaling Group:
   - Launch Template for EC2s
   - Deploy in two AZs